 Master's Exam Policy

-2021 Spring master's exam flyer.
-The deadline to sign-up for the 2021 Spring master's exams has passed.
+Sign up for Fall 2021 Master's Exam will be announced on this page.
 Old MS exams and other exam materials are available via this Google Drive folder .
 You will need to be logged in with your Portland State University ODIN account to access the sign up form and the folder.

 Examinations are given in following subject areas: